MoSE: Skill-by-Skill Mixture-of-Experts Learning for Embodied Autonomous Machines: Method

 \subsection{Skill Centric Routing Mechanism}

 In a general MoE, a router network learns to select activated experts for each individual token automatically.
-The trained router tends to focus on distinguish different domains or modalities which may be inadequate for some tasks like autonomous driving.
-Compared to internet-scale data, autonomous driving images and videos exhibit higher similarity, with questions following specific patterns.
+The trained router tends to focus on distinguishing different domains or modalities which may be inadequate for some tasks like autonomous driving and robot manipulation.
+Compared to internet-scale data, specific embodied AI images and videos exhibit higher similarity, with questions following specific patterns.
 These factors introduce additional challenges for MoE training, necessitating a carefully designed architecture and learning strategy to address limitations in data scale and diversity.

 To enable skill-by-skill learning, the router must gain a refined understanding of both the driving scene and input text, facilitating expert selection for each necessary stage based on the overall driving context.
-To mimic human reasoning and learning process, we design a skill centric routing mechanism to guide the model learn and think skill-by-skill.
-To build such procedure, we start with define essential skills for our task, autonomous driving.
-One thing need to be mentioned is that the skills can be shared across different dataset.
+To mimic human reasoning and learning process, we design a skill centric routing mechanism to guide the model to learn and think skill-by-skill.
+To build such a procedure, we start by defining essential skills for our task, autonomous driving.
+One thing need to be mentioned is that the skills can be shared across different datasets.
 After having the skills, we perform data annotation using rule based method or other large VLMs, in our case, GPT-4o.
 The data quality is directly related to skill definition, so one can optimize the human annotation effort by adjusting the skills.
-After having the skill data, we pretrain the router of all target layer, the trained router can guide the expert follow a hierarchical path and generate answer step-by-step.
+After having the skill data, we pretrain the router of all target layesr, the trained router can guide the experts follow a hierarchical path and generate answer step-by-step.